-Weekly homework will consist of more challenging problems and these will be due in the week after we have concluded our class discussion of the relevant chapter.
+Homework problem sets will consist of more challenging problems and these will be due in the week after we have concluded our class discussion of the relevant chapter.
 I want to encourage you to do the homework in small groups of 4-6 people.
 If you do this, you will find yourself far more engaged and far better prepared for class, and you will learn significantly more.

-During class time you will be working in groups to tackle more challenging problems (for example, the critical thinking problems at the end of each chapter).
+During some portion of class time you will be working in small groups to tackle more challenging problems.
+One of the best ways of clarifying your understanding and remembering a concept or process is to explain it to someone else.
 Since you will be engaged in the most difficult processing of information in class, your success depends critically on your presence in class.
 This is your chance to get help when you need it most from your peers and me.
 Please make every effort to arrive to class on time and stay to the end of the period.
 I would appreciate knowing if you are going to come to class late, and, if you are going to be late, please enter as unobtrusively as possible.
 I hope you will be an active participant in class.
 I will do everything I can to make the classroom a hospitable place where you will feel comfortable expressing your ideas.
 I will be inviting you to contribute to the discussion even when you don't volunteer.
 However, I will only call on you when I have given you time to prepare, for example, I might ask you how you tackled the pre-class worksheet exercise or an in-class problem that I've already given you time to work on.
+We all make mistakes when we learn.
+Indeed, that is part of how we learn.
+If you make a mistake, bet your life half the class has made it too.
+The important thing is to find out how to do it without mistakes next time, and really understand this.
+So let's support each other and help each other learn.
+Research shows that the helper learns at least as much as the helped.
 I would really appreciate it if you would silence your cell phone, and refrain from using laptops, cell phones, smart phones and other electronic devices during class.
 Thanks so much!